Klonade/citra/README.md

 A re-upload of the legendary 3ds emulator, which was taken down alongside yuzu due to the lawsuit they faced.

-The google drive link is no longer nessesary, you can git clone straght from here https://drive.google.com/file/d/12rK2r6wzEDieiI8T8Y1kNFRsMH1BiafK/view?usp=sharing
+The google drive link is no longer nessesary, you can git clone straght from this github page.
+If you want the .tar.xz (for some reason ) https://drive.google.com/file/d/12rK2r6wzEDieiI8T8Y1kNFRsMH1BiafK/view?usp=sharing

 The other day I build citra from source.
 I didn't delete the source files I git cloned to that folder but if I needed space I can delete it if need be.
 My shocked ass when citra and yuzu are removed from the internet.
 I literally just made this github account just to reupload these files as fast as possible.